carolinitsi/projeto-countries-CLAPG-2021/instructions.md

 ## The challenge

-Your challenge is to integrate with the [countrylayer API](http://countrylayer.com/) to pull country data and display it like in the designs.
-You can register as a free account, credit card information is not needed.
+Your challenge is to integrate with our [Countries API](https://wtt-countries.herokuapp.com/) to pull country data and display it like in the designs.

 You can use [React](https://reactjs.org) or [Vue](https://vuejs.org).
 You also have complete control over which packages you use to do things like make HTTP requests or style your project.